.

 The Man with the Ticking Head

-Caspar the Cat (Graham Starke sic) has a most unusual alibi: he claims he can hear ticking in his head.
+Caspar Higgins, aka Caspar the Cat (Graham Starke sic), has a most unusual alibi.
+He claims he can hear ticking in his head.

-He's suspected of the murder of a jewel thief.
-His alibi is that at the very moment the crime was being committed, he was winning the TV show 'What Worries You.'
-A simple matter of winning with a complaint like that!
+He is suspected of the murder of Jake Fry, a jewel thief, murdered in a hotel room.
+His alibi is, that at the very moment the crime was being committed, he was winning the TV show 'What Worries You.'
+With a complaint like that, the audience vote him this week's winner!
+(Presumably the show had gone out 'live,' this being the era before widespread taping, which might have knocked this alibi dead!)

-Caspar's prints are found in the dead man's room, but his story is that he had been there, burgling the place when he overheard the "prince of jewel thieves" argue with another man and get done in.
+Caspar's prints are found in the dead man's room, but his story is that he had been there, burgling the place when he overheard the "prince of jewel thieves" argue with another unseen man who murdered him.

-All that noise started the ticking in his head again.
+All that noise starts the ticking in his head again.

-John Hunter gets Caspar to identify the other voice he'd overheard.
+John Hunter gets Caspar to identify this other voice.
 The case is solved.
 And Caspar?
 He decides he's going to reform and become a "professional contestant."

 Cheaters